elastic/enterprise-search-microsoft-teams-connector/README.md

 #### `enterprise_search_sync_thread_count`

-The number of threads the connector will run parallelly for indexing documents to the Enterprise Search instance.
-By default, the connector uses 5 threads
+The number of threads the connector will run in parallel when indexing documents into the Enterprise Search instance.
+By default, the connector uses 5 threads.

 ```yaml
 enterprise_search_sync_thread_count: 5